hoang-ama/DCI/team-profiles/founder1.md

 linkedin: https://www.linkedin.com/in/nam-nguyen-2b48aa77/
 ---

-Nam is a high-level executive who leads the board of directors, provides strategic oversight, and ensures the company's long-term vision is maintained, while also being an original founder of the organization.
+Nam Nguyen is a high-level executive who leads the board of directors, provides strategic oversight, and ensures the company's long-term vision is maintained, while also being an original founder of the organization.
 He acts as a liaison between the board and the executive team, overseeing the company's strategic direction, and managing relationships with key stakeholders like investors and shareholders.

 ### Overview
-Nam Nguyen, Founder and CEO of Dichung.vn since 2013, has led the shared mobility platform for over a decade, creating major impacts in Vietnam's transportation by reducing pollution and traffic via ride-sharing.
+Nam, Founder and CEO of Dichung.vn since 2013, has led the shared mobility platform for over a decade, creating major impacts in Vietnam's transportation by reducing pollution and traffic via ride-sharing.
 Background in Finance and Investment, he also holds Exectutive MBA degree from University of Hawaii at Manoa.

 ### Experience
 - Founder & CEO at Dichung